isabella232/training-workshop/instructions/part-1-lesson-1.md

 ### Navigate to the GitHub Action workflow

-From the repository home location
+In the repository top menu

-- Click on the `Actions` tab
+- Click on the `Actions` tab (open in a new browser tab so you don't loose your instructions)

 ![](assets/1-1/GitHub-actions.png)